-NYC hospitals cancel temporary workers as coronavirus cases stabilize
+New York City hospitals cancel temporary workers as coronavirus cases stabilize

 “We have had to reassign some of our travelers who were going to New York,” San Diego-based staffing firm Aya Healthcare said in an emailed statement.

-Demand for so-called “travel nurses” had during March and early April in cities like New Orleans, and especially New York, which saw the nation’s largest spike in cases of COVID-19, the serious respiratory disease caused by the new coronavirus.
+Demand for “travel nurses” jumped during March and early April in cities like New Orleans, and especially New York, which saw the nation’s largest spike in cases of COVID-19, the deadly respiratory disease caused by the novel coronavirus.

-But New York, which ramped up its hospital bed capacity to around 90,000, has for the last several days had only around 18,000 patients hospitalized.
+But New York, which ramped up its hospital bed capacity to around 90,000, has had only about 18,000 patients hospitalized for the past several days.

-“We are seeing contracts in New York get cancelled,” Lindsey Scott, a spokesperson for staffing agency Trusted Health, said in an email.
+“We are seeing contracts in New York get cancelled,” Lindsey Scott, a spokeswoman for staffing agency Trusted Health, said in an email.
 “The hospitals in New York hired a ton of travelers as the crisis started to ramp up, and then either had more nurses than they needed, or in some cases, more than they could ingest into the system.”

-She said Trusted Health had “multiple nurses who left their families and in some cases full-time jobs,” to travel to New York, only to find that they are no longer needed.
+She said Trusted Health had “multiple nurses who left their families and in some cases full-time jobs,” to travel to New York, only to find that they were no longer needed.

-Karla Guerra, 27, an emergency room nurse from Arizona, said her contract at New York’s Mt Sinai hospital system was abruptly cancelled on Monday, the day she completed her onsite orientation.
+Karla Guerra, 27, an emergency room nurse from Arizona, said her contract at New York’s Mount Sinai hospital system was abruptly canceled on Monday, the day she completed her onsite orientation.
 She had expected to earn $32,000 for eight weeks’ work.

 Now, she is $3,000 out of pocket for her travel and first month’s rent, and is trying to find a new contract as soon as possible.